 The average amount borrowed reflects loans disbursed to law students who ultimately graduate with a JD and does not include interest that accumulates during law school, debt from other degree programs, or private debt related to attending law school.
 Graduates who do not borrow are not included in the average.

 While the surge in students not borrowing could be a coincidence, it may also indicate that law schools are becoming even less socioeconomically diverse.
 Non-borrowing wealthy students do not bring the average amount borrowed down.
-However, even with larger tuition discounts law school is not affordable for students from upper-middle class families.
-As such, the slowed increase in the amount borrowed may also be explained by a greater proportion of students from affluent families who need to borrow, but receive some familial help.
+However, even with larger tuition discounts, law school is not affordable for students from upper-middle class families, let alone those from less affluent backgrounds.
+As such, the slowed increase in the amount borrowed up through 2016 may also be explained by a greater proportion of students from affluent families who need to borrow, but receive some familial help.

 Whether at public or private law schools, many students take out life-changing debt to attend.
 While borrowing averages provide information about the entire population, they don't aptly convey the challenges faced by individual students.
 Some have undegraduate debt; others take out private loans to cover expenses related to taking the bar exam.
 Further, a vast borrowing range lurks beneath school-wide and nation-wide averages.
 A $160,000 average obscures students who borrow more than $250,000.